 Doubts based on personality issues, or problems you notice in the behavior , speech or yirat shomayim of the other person are things you should not ignore.
 You need to notice warning signals before marriage and check things out.
 Speak to your parents, and if necessary to a Rav or mentor to see how to proceed and if those things are really something to be concerned about .

 Some people describe finding their bashert as a feeling that they knew this person from before: they feel comfortable together, as if they recognize each other on some level.
-(Most probably they were married in a past life as well).
+(Most probably they were married in a past life as well, hence the element of recognition in the sol).

 Some people recognize their bashert immediately.
 Some do not.
 But even if its more hidden from a person, it does not mean the connection is not there.
 With time and enough dating you will start to feel that connection and that attraction, if it is the right person.